 Establish funding mechanisms to create and maintain public art in Impacted Communities.
 Work with residents of Impacted Communities to ensure public art is appropriate for their community.
-SC-A1.9

-Establish a process to permit and facilitate partial and/or temporary street closures for amenities such as parklets, farmers' markets, or other community-driven events as initiated by community groups.
+Establish a process to permit and facilitate partial and/or temporary street closures for amenities such as parklets. farmers' markets, or other community-driven events as initiated by community groups.
 Provide streamlined and timely processing of permits and assist applicants through the permit process.

-SC-A1.10 Develop and sufficiently fund a program to assist applicants from Impacted Communities in navigating the project application and review process.
+Dedicate staff in appropriate departments Develop and sufficiently fund a program to assist applicants from Impacted Communities in navigating the project application and review process for projects in Impacted Communities.

 Place appropriate contact information on the front page of the DCD website to maintain clear, simple lines of communication for residents to reach the County regarding code enforcement and nuisance complaints.
 Provide equitable, prompt responses to resident calls.

-Goal SC-2

 Convenient access to comprehensive, co-located health services so residents of Impacted Communities can find the physical and behavioral health care services they need.

-Actions

-SC-A2.1

 Collaborate with non-profit partners to establish medical clinics, behavioral health facilities, and pharmacies in Impacted Communities.
-SC-A2.2

 Streamline zoning requirements for healthcare facilities to reduce barriers to their establishment in Impacted Communities.

-Goal SC-3

 Convenient access to fresh, healthy, and affordable food in Impacted Communities.

-Policies

-SC-P3.1

-Increase access to fresh food in Impacted Communities by allowing and encouraging local food production, micro agriculture, edible landscapes, rooftop gardens, community gardens, urban farms, farmers' markets, and community kitchens on vacant or underutilized lands, including Countyowned land.
-SC-P3.2
+Increase access to fresh food in Impacted Communities by allowing and encouraging safe local food production, micro agriculture, edible landscapes, rooftop gardens, community gardens, urban farms, farmers' markets, food trucks, and community kitchens on vacant or underutilized lands, including County-owned land, to the extent legally permissible and provided that funding is available.

+SC-P3 2

 Maximize multimodal access to fresh food in Impacted Communities, prioritizing bicycle and pedestrian access, by encouraging grocery stores, healthy corner stores, community gardens, and outdoor markets at key transit nodes and within transit-oriented developments.
-SC-P3 3